IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/README.md

 Note: This is not available with a IBM Cloud Lite Account!

-1. Log on to the IBM Cloud, go to the Catalaog, open section "Containers" and select "Red Hat OpenShift Cluster"
+1. Log on to the IBM Cloud, go to the Catalog, open section "Containers" and select "Red Hat OpenShift Cluster"

 ![OS Catalog](images/os_cloud_catalog.png)